Supplier Code of Conduct

 prison labor, slavery, servitude or work performed under the menace of a penalty or coercion.
 All forms of

-4. Child labor and young workers
+modern slavery are unacceptable. - Child labor and young workers

 Suppliers shall work against all forms of child labor.
 Suppliers shall not employ children below the minimum